MJOLNIRPackage/MJOLNIR/docs/Tutorials/Advanced/plotCutQELine.rst

 Each of these arrays has the length len(QPoints)-1, i.e. the number of cutting segments.
 Choosing one of these segments, the arrays are two dimensional with variable lengths.
 First axis is the energy index starting at lowest energy ending at the highest.
 In each of these arrays, the last dimension is along the :math:`\vec{Q}` direction starting closest to the left.
 The reason for variable lengths, depending on energy, is that each the method uses the _tools.binEdges method.
 This function tries to bin the provided values in an array with a minimal min size (further explained in `Tools tutorials <../Scripting.html#tools>`_).

-Concerning the bins, the two arrays BinListTotal and centerPositionTotal are in similair in build-up as the data lists.
+Concerning the bins, the two arrays BinListTotal and centerPositionTotal are in similar in build-up as the data lists.
 Actually, the centerPositionTotal has the exact same dimensions as the data, while BinListTotal (containing the boundaries of the bins) is one longer in both the energy and binning along the :math:`\vec{Q}` cut direction.
 That both are available is due to the requirements of the plotting method pcolormesh.

 As an example, the intensities as function of :math:`L` for the third segment at five different energies are plotted.